nus-cs2103-AY2122S1/ip/docs/README.md

 ## Features

-The genie.Genie is powerful enough to help you do the following:
+The Genie is powerful enough to help you do the following:

-* Add a new genie.tasks to you task list
+* Add a new tasks to you task list
-* View all the genie.tasks you have
+* View all the tasks you have
 * Mark a task as completed
 * Delete a task
 * Find task(s) based on keywords
-* Save and load your genie.tasks automatically from your hard drive
+* Save and load your tasks automatically from your hard drive
-* Add priority to genie.tasks
+* Add priority to tasks
 * View task list by priority level

 [comment]: <> (## Usage )